 Accommodation is available in the Korzok village nearby.

 Undoubtedly the Thiksey Gompa is one of the most beautiful of all the monasteries in Ladakh.
-A perfect example to display the architecture of Ladakh, this monastery is located 17 kilometers south of Leh and is considered as a favorite tourist attraction for many.
+A perfect example to display the architecture of Ladakh, this monastery is located 17 kilometers south of Leh and is considered as a favourite tourist attraction for many.
 This monastery is also referred to as ‘Mini Potala’ of India as it resembles Potala Palace in Lhasa, Tibet.

 This monastery houses ten temples in its twelve storey building with the main prayer hall housing a 40-foot statue of Maitreya Buddha seated on a lotus.
 This statue is so huge that it covers almost

 two floors of the monastery.
 Elevated at a height of around 11800 feet, this monastery is also known as one of the high-altitude Gompas in India.
 It is home to several stupas, precious and rare statues, swords and paintings etc.

 Stok Gompa and Palace is the last palace of the King of Ladakh.
 This Gompa is the royal residence of Ladakh, founded in the 14th century by Lama Lhawang.
 The veranda in the entrance has beautiful mural paintings of guardians of the four directions, while the library consists of 108 volumes of Buddha’s teachings.
 The assembly in the main hall is decorated with banners and thangkas.
 The walls of the assembly hall are decorated with local sheep’s stuffed heads having images of Vajrapani – the deity with the thunderbolt, Avalokitesvara – the four-armed deity and Sukyamuni – Buddha as a sage.